avrabyt/YouTube-Tutorials/README.md

 # Streamlit-Tutorial-2021
-Collection of Streamlit Tutorial from the year 2021.
+Collection of Streamlit Tutorials from the year 2021.